North Dakota Again Passes Discriminatory Voter ID Law

 According to one study, more than 72,000 voting-eligible North Dakota citizens lack a qualifying ID.
 (That is in a total population around 750,000).
 Native Americans are more than twice as likely as non-Native Americans to lack a qualifying ID.
 Long distances, lack of transportation, and limited operating hours at state driver licensing centers closest to Native American populations, make it more burdensome for Native Americans to obtain a state ID.
 Obtaining the needed documents also requires paying fees, which is more difficult for Native Americans because of economic disparities.
 On some reservations the unemployment rate tops 70% and incomes of Native Americans are, on average, half of what non-Natives earn in North Dakota.
 Being poor should not prohibit someone from voting.

 “Those that argue that people must present ID to buy alcohol or cigarettes miss a crucial point.
 Voting is a fundamental, constitutionally protected right.
 In order for the government to burden that fundamental right, it needs to demonstrate a compelling reason.
-Here, the Secretary of State and the legislature have done a lot of speculation, but haven’t demonstrated why it’s necessary to take action that disenfranchises Native American voters,” observed NARF Staff Attorney Matthew Campbell who is representing the Native American plaintiffs in the suit.
+Here, the Secretary of State and the legislature have done a lot of speculation, but haven’t demonstrated why it’s necessary to take action that disenfranchises Native American voters,” observed NARF Staff Attorney Matthew Campbell.

 Was there a good reason for making the recent changes to the law?